Skip to On this page All posts

 Blog Drafting in iA Writer

 You have an outline.
 You dictate each section, one hotkey press at a time.
-Your writing style preset cleans up each chunk into polished prose.
+The polish step cleans up each chunk into prose that still sounds like you.
 Each dictation chunk lands in iA Writer ready to edit.
 By the time you’ve walked through your outline, you have a 1,200-word rough draft that took fifteen minutes instead of an hour.

 Quick Slack Replies Between Writing Sessions

 You switch to Slack.
-You flip your preset to Friendly — casual tone, natural phrasing.
+The default polish keeps things conversational without over-formalizing.
 You dictate a reply to your editor.
 It reads like a quick message, not like a paragraph from your manuscript.
 Back to writing.
-One click to switch presets, no friction.

 Capturing Ideas on a Walk

-You’re away from your desk but your Mac Mini is running at home with hands-free mode on.
-You come back, sit down, hold the hotkey, and dump every idea you had on your walk.
-The post-processor cleans it up with your Friendly preset — natural, lightly polished, captured.
+You’re away from your desk but your Mac Mini is running at home.
+You come back, sit down, double-press your hotkey to lock recording, and dump every idea you had on your walk.
+The post-processor cleans it up while keeping your natural phrasing: lightly polished, captured.
 You’ll shape it later.

 Why Privacy Matters for Writers